mlir-rs/mlir-sys/README.md

 ## Versioning

-The versioning scheme follows the LLVM version used, similar to `llvm-sys`.
+Starting with LLVM 21, this crate follows a versioning scheme similar to `llvm-sys`.
 The crate version is the LLVM version multiplied by 10 with a patch version:

 - `mlir-sys` 210.0.x is compatible with LLVM/MLIR 21.0.x
-- `mlir-sys` 200.0.x is compatible with LLVM/MLIR 20.0.x
+- Previous versions (0.x.x) used a different versioning scheme

 ## Install